agiledev-students-spring2023/final-project-quizverse/instructions-0a-app-map-wireframes.md

 ### Number of diagrams

-Create one wireframe diagram for each type of screen, "page", or "view" that a user may encounter.
+Create one wireframe diagram for each type of "screen", "page", or "view" that a user may encounter.

 - one wireframe for each type of 'page' the user may encounter
 - one wireframe for any dynamic elements that are not visible when a given 'page' first loads, but appear dynamically when the user clicks, hovers over something, or performs some other action.